Transfer operator for the Gauss' continued fraction map. I. Structure of the eigenvalues and trace formulas: The operator and the conjectures

 Our first attack of this problem, based on the techniques developed in \cite{alkauskas}, is presented in \cite{alkauskas1}.
-Though the obtained result is highly supported by numerical computations, the series for the eigenvalues in \cite{alkauskas1} is too complex and does not give neither the structure, nor asymptotics.
-Here we present another approach which does answer these questions.
-In the second part of this paper we explicitely compute the first constants in the asymptotic expansion and investigate a refined arithmetic structure of functions $W_{\ell}(\X)$.
+Though the obtained result is highly supported by numerical computations, the series for the eigenvalues in \cite{alkauskas1} is too complex and gives neither the structure, nor asymptotics.
+Moreover, the latter technique involves complex dynamics rather explicitly, and therefore this gives even more additional complications. \\

+Here we present another approach which does answer these questions and does not use complex dynamics.
+In the second part of this paper \cite{antras} we delve deeper into the nature of the functions $W_{\ell}(\X)$ and investigate their refined arithmetic structure, and in the third part \cite{trecias} we explore this problem for \emph{the Mayer-Ruelle operator} for any complex $s$, not just $s=1$ which corresponds to the current paper (see Subsection \ref{ruelle}).